 - Dangerously overtaking another car.

 - Driving while reading, listening to the radio, or talking on the phone.

 Many of the above situations bear some correspondence to those listed in the careless driving section.
 Dangerous driving, however, indicates “willful or negligent” driving while under the influence of drugs, alcohol, or both.
 In these cases, the “criminal behaviour” of the driver causing death can be brought to light during a court case.
-You can also review the UK Government’s Road Accidents and Safety Statistics site (or contact a law firm) for information on your potential fatal accident compensation amount.

 - Driving under the influence of alcohol.